iphinome404/mIRC_Gopher_Client/README.md

 What is gopher?
 ---------------

-	There's a good introduction at
-	gopher://gopher.floodgap.com/gopher/welcome try pasting it
-	into the gopher client and pressing "go" :)
+	Gopher is an early internet protocol, a precursor to the World Wide Web, designed for distributing, searching, and retrieving documents.
+There's a good introduction at  gopher://gopher.floodgap.com/gopher/welcome try pasting it into the gopher client and pressing "go" :)

 Install